 The current border of the country was defined in 1889 after negotiations between the British and the French, who controlled Senegal.
-The boundary prevents the country from being defined as an enclave, since sea access is available.
+The boundary prevents the country from being defined as an enclave since sea access is available.
 Nevertheless, the Gambia remains politically and economically dependent on Senegal.
 This is most apparent during the constitutional crisis of 2016.

 It spent five years after independence in 1965 as a Commonwealth Realm, with Queen Elizabeth II as its head of state.
 Dawda Jawara led People's Progressive Party to dominate the country for 24 years.
 There was a communist coup in 1981, which the Gambia pacified with Senegal's help.
-Afterwards, both countries held talks for a military union, with provisions that would lead to a full union (Senegambia Confederation).
+Afterward, both countries held talks for a military union, with provisions that would lead to a full union (Senegambia Confederation).
 The plans failed to gain hold.

 Another coup occurred in 1994 and this time, it succeeded.
 Colonel Yahya Jammeh ascended to power and promised an eventual transition to civilian government.
 The first post-coup presidential election was held in 1996, with Jammeh winning.
-He was reelected three times.
+He was re-elected three times.